jonathangeovani/custom-video-player/README.md

 A customizable video player with HTML, CSS and Javascript only.

-Link for the video on Blender Studio Channel: [WING IT! - Blender Open Movie](https://www.youtube.com/watch?v=u9lj-c29dxI)
+Link to the video on Blender Studio Channel, used as an example: [WING IT! - Blender Open Movie](https://www.youtube.com/watch?v=u9lj-c29dxI)